Lighthouses of Russia: Lake Baikal

 - Date unknown.
 Inactive.
 Approx. 12 m (39 ft) hexagonal tower; only

 the iron skeleton of the tower remains.
-A closeup photo is available,
+I. Fefelov has a closeup photo,

 view of the area.
 It is